Physical Optics Model to Evaluate Mid-Spatial Frequency Errors on the Point Spread Function: Diffraction model

-where $a$ is the radius of the exit pupil.
-The phase function $\Phi$ may contain low spatial frequency aberrations and can be expanded into Zernike polynomials.
-For a system without aberrations: $\Phi(x,y)=0$ for $\sqrt{x^2+y^2}\leq a$.

-The plane $z=z_2$ is the image plane of the surface in the optical system with MSF errors.
-As mentioned above, it is assumed that this image is an in general (de)-magnified perfect image of the surface.
-Blurring caused by the imaging of the surface by the optical components to the right of it, are secondary effects.
-Note that the image plane need not be to the right of the exit pupil as in Fig. \ref{fig:img_space}.
-If it is not, $z_2<z_1$ and the following formula below are still valid.
-The field in the $z=z_2$ plane is obtained by applying the Fresnel propagator to the pupil field (\ref{eq.Uz1}):
+with $a$ the radius of the exit pupil.
+The phase function $\Phi$ may contain LSF aberrations which can be expanded into Zernike polynomials.
+The perfect (de)-magnified image of the surface with MSF errors is in the plane $z=z_2$.
+The focused field incident on the $z=z_2$ plane is obtained by applying the Fresnel propagator to the pupil field in Eq.~(\ref{eq.Uz1}):

-The field perturbed by the the MSF errors is:
+This field is perturbed by the the MSF errors: